 Example: Do you want the analysis to show the hours with the highest or least number of Page Impressions across all weekdays?

-Sorting by the crossed dimension (only for some dimension, e.g., Hours)
+Sorting by the crossed dimension (only for some dimensions, e.g., Hours)

 Example: Do you want the analysis to start with Hour 0 or Hour 23?